timescale/docs.timescale.com-content/api.md

 to how you handle constraints.
 A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
 UNIQUE and PRIMARY constraints must include the partitioning key.

->:TIP: Running `create_hypertable` with the data migration on a table with foreign key contraints might result in a deadlock.
-This is likely to happen when concurrent transactions simultaneously try to insert data into tables, which are referenced in the foreign key constraints, and into the converting table itself.
-The deadlock might abort `create_hypertable`.
 >
->The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables before calling `create_hypertable` in the same transaction, see [PostgreSQL documentation][postgres-lock] for the syntax.
+>The deadlock is likely to happen when concurrent transactions simultaneously try to insert data into tables that are referenced in the foreign key constraints, and into the converting table itself.
+The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables before calling `create_hypertable` in the same transaction, see [PostgreSQL documentation][postgres-lock] for the syntax.
 <!-- -->